The 53rd Annual Smoky Hill Art Exhibition "call for entries" is underway

 The annual Smoky Hill Art Exhibition is a statewide juried fine art competitive open to any artist currently living in Kansas.
-Any original 2-D or 3-D works completed in the last 2 years (& not previously exhibited at the Hays Arts Center) are eligible.
+Any original 2-D or 3-D works completed in the last 2 years (& not previously exhibited in a Smoky Hill exhibition) are eligible.

 Tiffany Adams -Sterling